My top 10 favourite aircraft

 General Dynamics F-16 Fighting Falcon: Like the SR71, the F16 proves the inherent beauty derived from pure engineering; it looks this good because that’s what the numbers said.
 But while the SR71 has a speed deranged menacing beauty, the F16 is elegantly graceful.

 Unless you let the Israeli ‘s have their way with it… then it becomes very angry looking.

 Mig 25 (Foxbat): I have always loved this beast, and like Schwarzenegger, you could not say it was attractive but the sheer size and brutishness of it was simply awe inspiring.
 Like so many of the aircraft I’ve listed, the Foxbat had a single manic purpose, so effectively was an aircraft slapped together around two enormous turbines.
 How enormous?
 Just look at that picture.

 The Foxbat set the altitude record at 123,520 ft, and was the only other aircraft capable of hitting Mach 3+, with a theoretical max of 3.2; though a cruising speed of 2.83 was the set limit as it would trash it’s engines at sustained higher speeds.

-Dornier Do 335 Pfiel: And stepping way back, we have the Do 335 – the fastest piston engine, prop driven aircraft made by the Reich, with a top speed of 763 km/h, only equaled (or slightly bettered) by late model P51 Mustang’s.
-Like the 104, Lightning and Mig21, the Do 335 gives every impression of being an aircraft strapped to the engines, rather than the other way around.
+Dornier Do 335 Pfiel: And stepping way back, we have the Do 335 – the fastest piston engine, prop driven aircraft made by the Reich.
+With a top speed of 763 km/h, only equalled (or slightly bettered) by late model P51 Mustang’s, like the 104, Lightning and Mig21, the Do 335 gives every impression of being an aircraft strapped to the engines, rather than the other way around.